 While moving with pets is always stressful, moving with cats presents some additional difficulties.

 One reason for this?
 Cats get really attached to their environment, according to Forrest Wheatey of Fantastic Removals.
-“So when you move house, you don’t just bring them along, you are taking them away from their home and their life,” Wheatey explains.
-“Their hiding places, their favourite spot to chill, everything is taken away.”
+“So when you move house, you don't just bring them along, you are taking them away from their home and their life,” Wheatey explains.
+“Their hiding places, their favorite spot to chill, everything is taken away.”
 There are many ways to reduce stress, and you can even start strategies for reducing your cat's stress weeks before a move.
 Here are a few tips to get started.

 Keep Cats Away From the Movers

 Cats are masters at sneaking away through the smallest openings—and the last thing you want to worry about when the movers arrive is where the cat might be.
 A good way to keep him safe is to lock him in a room the movers won't access, with a “Do not enter” sign taped to the door.
 Next step: let the movers know there's a pet in the room and not to knock or try to enter the room.